CycloneDX/guides/ML-BOM/en/0x90-Appendix-A_Glossary.md

 #### ONNX

 Open Neural Network Exchange (ONNX) format offers a vendor-neutral representation of machine learning models.
-It is part of the ONNX ecosystem, which includes tools and libraries for interoperability across frameworks such as PyTorch, TensorFlow, and MXNet.
+It is part of the ONNX ecosystem, which includes tools and libraries for interoperability across frameworks such as PyTorch, TensorFlow, JAX, and others

 ONNX models are saved in a single file with the .onnx extension.
 Unlike GGUF or Safetensors, ONNX contains not only the model's tensors and metadata but also its computation graph.
 [1]